-• Excused absences:
+Excused absences:

-- ALL excused absences require a legitimate written excuse from the appropriate authority.
+- Oversleeping, family reunion trips, vacations, etc. will not be considered as excused absences. - Excuse procedure: - OPTION ONE: Notify the instructor of the (valid) reason for the absence via email at least 30 minutes prior to class.
+In this case no further documentation will be required. - OPTION TWO: If the student fails to notify the instructor (including a valid reason for the absence) via email at least 30 minutes prior to class, written documentation from the appropriate authority will be required.
 For example, illnesses require an excuse note from a health professional or an excuse note from the Health Center (see below).
-Extracurricular SMU trips require a letter from the supervising faculty or staff member.
-Absences for religious observance require a letter from an appropriate authority and must be submitted at the start of the semester. - Oversleeping, family reunion trips, auto failure, etc. will not be considered as excused absences. - Groveling and long explanations are unnecessary.
-Just turn in your written letter of excuse from the appropriate authority, if you have one; otherwise, I will record an unexcused absence and think none-theless of you.
-IF YOU DON'T ALREADY HAVE YOUR NOTE IN YOUR HAND, PLEASE DON'T ASK ME ABOUT EXCUSING YOUR ABSENCE. - From Nancy Merrill, MD, Co-Medical Director: "The physicians at the Health Center do not routinely write excuses for missed classes.
+See "SMU Course Policies" below for extracurricular activities and religious observance. - From Nancy Merrill, MD, Co-Medical Director: "The physicians at the Health Center do not routinely write excuses for missed classes.
 Only truly disabling injuries or illnesses are considered worthy of an excuse.
 Examples of disabling illnesses include hospitalization or surgery, illnesses that require admission to the Observation Room (daytime infirmary) for IV fluids, severe asthma, diabetic crisis, fever greater than 102, etc. Verification of medical illness is documented one of two ways.
 Either: (1) a hand written note on a health prescription form, or (2) a signed letter written on Health Center stationery.
 Excused medical absences shall have specific dates of time periods indicated." - From the Provost's office: "Verification of medical illnesses and request for an excused absence from class will be handled in one of two ways: (1) a hand-written note on a Health Center prescription form, or (2) a signed letter written on Health Center stationery.
 Encounter Forms and Walk-Out Statements verify a student's visit to the Health Center, BUT DO NOT INDICATE AN EXCUSED MEDICAL ABSENCE."

-Make-up work:
+• Make-up work: